Battleship "Emperor Alexander II" and its atypical fate

 On November 19, the battleship was again docked.
 Now in the Italian port of Paul.
 On December 24, "Alexander II" went out on the water and during sea trials easily reached a speed of 11,75 knots.

-In other words, it showed just amazing speed - less than 3/4 of the design. request Well what can I say, the achievement is definitely outstanding!
-Just as outstanding as that of the Varyag, which by the time of the battle at Chemulpo was running 14,5 knots instead of the design 23,5 knots.
-In all fairness, when the car drives only 200 instead of the promised 150 km / h, they demand a refund for this, and they also strive to get compensation ...
+In other words, it showed just amazing speed - less than 3/4 of the design. request Well, what can I say, the achievement is certainly outstanding!
+Just as outstanding as that of the "Varyag", which by the time of the battle at Chemulpo was going 14,5 knots instead of the designed 23,5.
+Frankly speaking, when a car instead of the promised 200 km/h goes only 150, for this they demand a refund, and they even try to get compensation...

 1. +1